 - I can’t concentrate, remember things, or make decisions.

-- My friends have noticed that I am restless or that my activity
+- My friends have noticed that I am restless or that my activity has decreased.

 - I often think about death, or have even tried to commit suicide.